hongleizhang/RSPapers/README.md

 * Ma, Hao, et al. **Recommender systems with social regularization**.
 Proceedings of the fourth ACM international conference on Web search and data mining.
 ACM, 2011.

+* Ma, Hao et al. **Learning to recommend with explicit and implicit social relations.** ACM Transactions on Intelligent Systems and Technology (TIST) 2.3 (2011): 29.

-* Ma et al. **Learning to recommend with explicit and implicit social relations**.
+* Ma, Hao et al. **Learning to recommend with explicit and implicit social relations**.
 ACM Transactions on Intelligent Systems and Technology (TIST) 2.3 (2011): 29.

 * Ma, Hao. **An experimental study on implicit social recommendation**.
 Proceedings of the 36th international ACM SIGIR conference on Research and development in information retrieval.
 ACM, 2013.